khaors/geocompr/main.md

 <p class="caption">(\#fig:grass-loc)Structure of the GRASS geodatabase system including locations and mapsets Figure was taken from https://grass.osgeo.org/grass72/manuals/help_loc_struct.png.</p>
 </div>

-Naturally, you have to set up a location and a mapset if you want to use GRASS from within R.
+You have to set up a location and a mapset if you want to use GRASS from within R.
 First of all, we need to find out if and where GRASS7 is installed on the computer.